good-ware/js-log/README.md

 ## meta

 The top-level keys of a log entry.
 Meta keys contain scalar values except for tags and logTransports which are arrays.
-Meta keys are: timestamp, ms (elpased time between log entries), level, message, tags, category, code, responseCode (renamed to statusCode), statusCode, logGroupId, logDepth, commitSha, correlationId, operationId, requestId, tenantId, hostId, stage, version, service, stack, and logTransports.
+Meta keys are: timestamp, ms (elpased time between log entries), level, message, tags, category, logGroupId, logDepth, hostId, stage, version, service, stack, and logTransports.
+Certain properties in 'both' can be copied to meta keys, optionally renaming them, via the 'metaKeys' options setting.

 ## data